 Among pregnant women, more than 50 percent experience morning sickness.
-This can be one of the first signs that someone is pregnant.
+This can be one of the early signs of pregnancy.
 Morning sickness may last through the first trimester, but some women experience symptoms throughout their whole pregnancy.
-Typical symptoms include sensitivity to smells, mild to severe nausea and vomiting.
+Typical symptoms, in which you must beware of delayed symptoms including sensitivity to smells, mild to severe nausea and vomiting.
 Extreme cases may need medical intervention, such as IV fluids.
 Furthermore, morning sickness may occur not just in the morning, but anytime during the day or night.

-Studies have shown that Traditional Chinese Medicine (TCM) can help alleviate the discomfort of morning sickness and support a healthier pregnancy.
+Studies have shown that Traditional Chinese Medicine (TCM) can help alleviate the discomfort of morning sickness and support medical assistant school sacramento.
 Acupuncture can be helpful in encouraging the proper downward functioning of the stomach and allowing the nervous system to relax.
 Early intervention, before the pattern is established, is recommended.

 At the Tao of Wellness, your acupuncturist will address your individual needs and provide a treatment plan customized just for you.
 Using acupuncture, Chinese herbs, and qi gong mind-body exercises, your practitioner will help you balance and strengthen your body so you can enjoy a beautiful pregnancy.